 Hampshire County Council has once again been able to offer nearly every parent, a place for their child, at their preferred choice secondary school.

-Of the parents applying for a September 2018, Year 7 place at a Hampshire secondary school, 98 per cent have been offered a school of their choice – with more children (over 92 per cent) being allocated a place at their preferred first choice school.
+Over 98% of parents applying for a September 2017, Year 7 place at a Hampshire secondary school have been offered a school of their choice – with over 93% getting a place at their preferred first choice school.

-The County Council received 13,981 on-time applications this year, up by 428 from last year.
+The County Council received 13,521 on-time applications this year, up by around 60 from last year.

 Pupils who did not secure a place at one of their chosen schools have been allocated a place at a school near to where they live, with available spaces.
 Parents have the right to appeal in these situations and their child’s name will be added to the waiting list for their preferred schools.
 Places do become available if parents change their mind, or families move home.